buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 Once the keyboard layout is to your liking, you need to draw an outline of your PCB in the edge cut layer to define the shape of your PCB.
 Since I had my outline SVG, I just imported it.
 Those who don't have a prepared SVG (which is probably all of you not cloning an existing keyboard like me) can just draw your own outline freestyle using the program's tools.

 Now, all those hundred diodes, capacitors, LEDs, and everything else have to be placed on your board too.
-Remember that each one has a specific name, so don't place the diode that are supposed to be wired to the Q key where the M key is.
+Remember that each one has a specific name, so don't place the diode that is supposed to be wired to the Q key where the M key is.
 Good thing they have their names on the silkscreen so you can identify them, and you were smart enough to not delete the silkscreen :)

 You don't have to fully commit to where you place the components, because you will likely change them around a lot as you find more convenient locations for things or realize during the wiring stage that you've run out of space.
 Don't forget that there is a front and back side to the PCB, so make sure you have the components on the correct side of your board.
 Usually the side with the switches will be bare or have an IC or two on it, while everything else is on the other side.
 It's up to you!